PacktPublishing/Building-Natural-Language-Pipelines/epilogue/README.md

 The [`stress_test_architectures.py`](./context-engineering/stress_test_architectures.py) script systematically evaluates different LLM models across all three Yelp Navigator versions (V1, V2, V3).

+The test is focused on what the agentic system does when the Hayhooks microservices the Yelp Navigator are down.

 **What it tests:**
 - **Node execution patterns** - Which nodes were called and in what sequence
 - **Execution time** - Performance across different architectures and models